by Fiona Valentine

 Feeling a little overwhelmed?
 Are you thinking, “Fiona, I don’t even know what some of these words mean, let alone how to do all that!” don’t worry, I’ve got you covered!

-I’m creating The 20 Minute Studio with easy, simple courses to help fast track your skills so you can confidently learn to paint.
+My simple courses help fast track your skills so you can confidently learn to paint.

 Creative Process: Painting